MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/how-to-edocuments-nemhadel.md

 6. Select **Setup Service Integration**, and follow the instructions for [using E-Documents Connector with External Endpoints](../../finance-how-setup-edocuments-external.md).
 Then close the page.

 > [!NOTE]
-> If you do not have a **GLN No.** specified in the **Company Setup**, then export of all electronic documents will be using the company's **VAT Registration No.** as identifier in the electronic documents.
-In this case the **VAT Scheme** using for electronic documents in Denmark has been set to 0184.
+> If you don't have a **GLN No.** specified in the **Company Setup**, then export of all electronic documents will be using the company's **VAT Registration No.** as identifier in the electronic documents.
+In this case the **VAT Scheme** using for electronic documents in Denmark is set to 0184.
 You can check the **VAT Scheme** value in the **Country/Region** page for each of countries.
 It means this value is used in all nodes when applicable.
-It is also added a prefix DK to **VAT Registration No.** when applicable.
+It's also added a prefix DK to **VAT Registration No.** when applicable.

 To configure workflows, customers, and vendors, see [How to set up E-Documents](../../finance-how-setup-edocuments.md) and [Set the E-Documents connector with external endpoints](../../finance-how-setup-edocuments-external.md).